clarktrimble/ba-blog/content/blog/stator/index.md

 For stats collection, we'll opt for the ubiquitous Prometheus, discovering our service via Consul.

-And from there, who can resist a Grafana for painless, svelt visualization?
+And from there, who can resist a Grafana for painless, svelte visualization?
 Not me, lol.

 ## An Observable Service